AlexShRz/alette-os/apps/marketing/docs/getting-started/request-middleware.md

 Middleware sorting by priority is reflected in blueprint TypeScript types.
 :::
 :::tip
-1. If you are not sure about the middleware order of your request blueprint, always look at its TypeScript types.
+1. If you are not sure about the middleware order of a request blueprint, always look at its TypeScript types.
-2. Most middleware can expose previously set request data, allowing you to verify its type:
+2. Most middleware expose previously set request data, allowing for type verification:
 ```ts
 const query1 = myQuery.with(
     path('/alette'),